Relationships in the ER Model

 The participation constraint determines the minimum number of relationship instances an entity must participate in.
 Also called the minimum cardinality constraint.

-It whether the existence of an entity depends on its being related to another entity via the relationship type.
+The participation constraint specifies whether an entity's existence depends on its being related to another entity.

 EMPLOYEE